chandantiwari/mindmeld/README.md

 techniques on the data.
 ML code attempts to predict a person's MBTI type given their base astrological information.
 Good resuls obtained here would prove that a pseudoscience - science connection exists, and that could mean pseudoscience might not be so pseudo after all.
-On ~400 records with %70/30% random test split we are able to get hit rates anywhere between 55%-60% on the test set, for predicting top two MBTI functions.
-We are happy with these results.
+We see promising results on a test set with known MBTI values.
 More data would definitely make a positive difference as the data is high dimensional.

 In the input data for each person, the top two functions are 1-hot encoded, INTP for example has both Ti and Ne as 1.
 Then we try to